mlochbaum/BQN/implementation/perf.md

 - Flat lists, particularly integers and characters.
 CBQN rarely loses to other array languages, and can beat idiomatic C.
 - Multidimensional arrays.
 CBQN has less optimization, and sometimes falls back to the self-hosted runtime which has implementations using a lot of scalar code.
 These can be slow, but not pathologically so.

 Currently we aim for high performance on a single CPU core, and are focusing on 64-bit x86 and ARM.
+These both have vector extensions that are always present (SSE2 and NEON respectively); the Singeli build uses these, as well as x86 extensions AVX2 and BMI2 if the architecture specified at compile time includes them.
+Singeli is assumed for the discussion here, as without it there are some slow cases, particularly comparisons.
 CBQN doesn't use additional cores or a GPU for acceleration.
-The Singeli build does use x86 vector instructions up to AVX2 (2013) if present, and has preliminary support for ARM NEON.
-Singeli is assumed for the discussion here, and without it there are a few more slow cases, particularly comparisons.

 ## Performance resources

-The spotty optimization coverage means that it's more accurate to say CBQN can be fast, not that it will be fast.
-Have to learn how to use it.
-Definitely ask on the forum if you're having performance troubles so you can find some tricks to use or request improvements.
+It's more accurate to say CBQN can be fast, not that it will be fast: it all depends on how you use it.
+Definitely ask on the forum if you're having performance troubles so you can improve your technique.

 There are two measurement tools in the [time](../spec/system.md#time) system values. `•MonoTime` is a high-precision timer for performance measurements; you can take a time before and after some operation or section of a program and subtract them to get a time in seconds (a profiling tool to do this automatically would be nice, but we don't have one).
 More convenient for small snippets, `•_timed` returns the time to evaluate `𝔽𝕩`, averaging over `𝕨` runs if given.
 For two-argument functions you can write `w⊸F•_timed x` or `F´•_timed w‿x`.